greg/objser-swift/README.md

 }
 ```

-### Collections of protocol type
+### Protocol types, and collections thereof

-To serialise a collection of protocol type, each object in the collection must be saved along with a unique type identifier.
-Override the static variable `typeUniqueIdentifier` in each type you need to serialise in such a collection to return a unique value:
+To serialise an object of protocol type, the object must be saved along with a unique type identifier so it can be correctly deserialised.
+Override the static variable `typeUniqueIdentifier` in each concrete type you plan to serialise when stored in a variable of protocol type, to return a unique value:

 ```swift
 extension Int {